core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

          6a                           # text(10)
             7461632e6e72632e6361      # "tac.nrc.ca"
 ~~~~

-{: align="left"}
+Note that the protocol or method using this mapping may carry a parent SID or may have the knowledge of this parent SID based on the context.
+In these cases, delta encoding can be performed based on this parent SID which minimizes the size of the encoded data.

 ## The "anydata" Schema Node

 An anydata serves as a container for an arbitrary set of schema nodes that otherwise appear as normal YANG-modeled data.
 An anydata instance is encoded using the same rules as a container, i.e., CBOR map.
 The requirement that anydata content can be modeled by YANG implies the following:

-*	Tags MUST be set to valid SIDs, this include the tag of the anydata node and the tag of any inner schema node.
+*	Keys MUST be set to valid SIDs, this includes the key of the anydata node and the key of any inner schema node.

 *	The CBOR array MUST contain either unique scalar values (as a leaf-list, see {{leaf-list}}), or maps (as a list, see {{list}}).

 *	Values MUST follow the encoding rules of one of the datatype listed in {{data-types-mapping}}.

 ## The "anyxml" Schema Node

-An anyxml instance is encoded as a CBOR tag/value pair.
-The tag of the anyxml schema node MUST be a valid SID but the value is unrestricted, i.e., the value can be any CBOR encoded content.
+An anyxml instance is encoded as a CBOR key/value pair.
+The key of the anyxml schema node MUST be a valid SID but the value is unrestricted, i.e., the value can be any CBOR encoded content.

 # Representing YANG Data Types in CBOR {#data-types-mapping}